 1. U.T.
-System: Request to Establish Guidelines for Administration of Special Item Appropriation Scholarships (Tuition Scholarships)(Appropriations Bill, Section 15, 65th Leg., R.S., 1977)(1-CW-77). --Section 15 of the Appropriations Bill, 65th Leg., R.S., 1977, provides that copies of the rules and regulations adopted by the governing board concerning the award of tuition scholarships shall be filed with the Comptroller prior to disbursement of funds.
-In compliance with that section, System Administration recommends that the following be adopted for implementation at all component institutions of The University of Texas System:
+System: Establishment of Guidelines for Administration of Special Item Appropriation Scholarships (Tuition Scholarships) (Appropriations Bill, Section 15, 65th Leg., R.S., 1977)(1-CW-78).--Section 15 of the Appropriations Bill, 65th Leg., R.S., 1977, provides that copies of the rules and regulations adopted by the governing board concerning the award of tuition scholarships shall be filed with the Comptroller prior to disbursement of funds.
+In compliance therewith, it is recommended by System Administration that the following be adopted for implementation at all component institutions of The University of Texas System: